De Balie: Programme

 In its programmes, De Balie offers a stage to guests from the fields of arts, politics and science.
 The programs often combine various disciplines, such as theatre, visual arts and debate.

 The programmes in De Balie are often broadcast live on the internet via De Balie TV.
 De Balie's programs have also been (increasingly) available on Youtube since 2012.
 De Balie offers a fair amount of programmes in English, often with prominent international speakers.

+De Balie's programmes are not without controversy - for example, in 2017, De Balie held an event called "Waarom haten ze ons eigenlijk?" ("Why do they hate us anyway?") wherein speakers discussed the deportation of Muslims.
+In 2019, Mona Eltahawy cancelled a planned appearance at the venue citing this and other previous events.

 Cinema

 De Balie is also a movie theatre with daily programming characterized by documentaries and arthouse films with social relevance.
 Special programs with talks and debate are regularly organized around film screenings.
 De Balie works together with movie theatre Rialto for its daily programming.

 Venues

 De Balie has three theater rooms (Grote zaal, Salon and Pleinzaal) and a cinema.

 De Grote zaal

 De Grote zaal (great venue) of De Balie was renovated in September 2011 and restored to its classic condition.
 The rooms of De Balie are also rented out for conferences, meetings, presentations and recordings.
 The hall has a retractable stand, which allows for multiple room configurations and offers space for a maximum of 220 people.